green-coding-solutions/website/content/blog/github-resources-repo.md

 As soon as we have some updates on this topic we will announce it in the blog.

-For any feedback regarding our resources repo or if you want to supply some interesting links we missed please hit us up at info@green-coding.org
+For any feedback regarding our resources repo or if you want to supply some interesting links we missed please hit us up at info@green-coding.berlin

 As a final note I want to point out, that similar lists exist already.
 And although we believe that our list is a valuable addition and contains the most relevant resources,